Heroes of Might and Magic III: Reception

-Heroes of Might and Magic III
+Original release

 Critical reviews

 The original game received favorable reviews according to the review aggregation website GameRankings.

 Computer Gaming World's Robert Coffey said that the game "expands upon the insanely addictive play of the previous edition, retaining the core gameplay while enhancing almost every facet of the game."
 He continued to say that the game is "mind-boggling in its depth", but criticized its uneven campaign pacing and "sluggish" connection speeds during online play.
-He concluded: "Ultimately, the rewards of Heroes of Might and Magic III far outweigh its few drawbacks. ...
+He concluded: "Ultimately, the rewards of Heroes of Might and Magic III far outweigh its few drawbacks...
 [This] is a game that strategy fans should absolutely be playing."
 Next Generation said, "While realtime strategy withers on the vine, with many recent releases lackluster at best, HoMM reminds us that turn-based play is alive and well.
 In fact, it's hard to remember why people said turn-based was dead in the first place."

 Sales

 The game entered PC Data's weekly computer game sales charts at #3 for the February 28-March 6 period.
 It held the position for another two weeks, before exiting the weekly top 10 in its fourth week.
 It was the U.S.' second-best-selling computer game of March 1999.
 PC Data, which tracked sales in the U.S., reported that the game had sold 185,553 units in September 2000.
 The combined global sales of the Heroes series had reached 1.5 million units by December 1999.